Stephen Potter: Gamesmanship and freelance writing

+Later years

+By the late 1950s the concept and the suffix "-manship" had entered the English language.
+The foreign policy of the American secretary of state John Foster Dulles was universally known as "brinkmanship", and in England Prince Philip borrowed from Potter in 1957, accusing accountants of "taxmanship – the art of scoring off the Inland Revenue without actually cheating".
+According to Joyce Grenfell, Potter had become bored with the joke by this time, "but for the rest of his life he found it difficult to speak or write naturally, so accustomed had he grown to the jocose gambits and ploys of his own invention."
+Potter himself was aware of the pigeonhole in which he had put himself.
+He described himself in The Times in 1967 as "one whose sole contribution to world thought has been the naming and description of the form of behaviour now known as gamesmanship".
+Another friend said of him, "This kind of fame was not what he had hoped for.
+He wanted to be a great serious writer.
+Yet that was totally beyond him."

 Potter's last works went in new directions.
 In 1959 he wrote a corporate history of H.J.
 Heinz under the title The Magic Number, and his autobiography of his first 20 years, Steps to Immaturity.
 His publisher was doubtful about the latter, but it was well received.
 The Times Literary Supplement, called it "this sympathetic, beguiling book" and looked forward to a sequel, and other papers from The Daily Express to The New Statesman praised it in their reviews.
 In 1965 when his youngest son was about 9 years old, Potter wrote a children's book, Squawky, illustrated by George Him, with whom he had earlier created the mythical County of Schweppshire as part of an advertising campaign for a soft-drink manufacturer.
 At the time of his death he was making notes on word origins from the natural world; they were posthumously edited and published in 1973 as Pedigree: Essays on the Etymology of Words from Nature.

 Potter died of pneumonia in London at the age of 69.